Quantitative Fisheries Research

 - Develop approaches to improve fisheries stock assessment and management.

-- Advance the study of fish population structure and its implications to sustainable management and resilience of fishery resources.
+- Advance the study of fish population structure and its implications for sustainable management and fishery resource resilience.

 - Understand aspects of fish population biology and dynamics in relation to key factors (e.g., climate and ecosystem factors and fishing).